MRHeding/antoinetpastrysystem/use-case-diagram.md

-# Use Case Diagram - Antoinette's Pastries System
+# Use Case Diagram - Antonette's Pastries System

 ## System Overview
-This Use Case Diagram shows the interactions between different types of users (Customers, Registered Users, and Admins) with the Antoinette's Pastries web-based marketing and management system.
+This Use Case Diagram shows the interactions between different types of users (Customers, Registered Users, and Admins) with the Antonette's Pastries web-based marketing and management system.

 ## Visual Use Case Diagram